-- Irony: There are three different kinds of irony. - Verbal irony occurs when the opposite of what is said is actually meant (sarcasm is an extreme form of verbal irony). - o Situational irony occurs when an event occurs that is the opposite of what was expected by the character and/or reader. - O Dramatic irony is when a character says something, but the audience/reader knows more than the character does about other characters or events, so the statement comes across with a double meaning that the audience/reader "gets" and the character doesn't. - Sarcasm: Sarcasm is a form of verbal irony in which, under the pretense of praise, a bitter expression of strong, personal disapproval is given.
-Sarcasm is personal, jeering, and intended to hurt someone's feelings.
-Tone of voice generally indicates that what is said is the opposite of what is meant.
-E.g. "Hotchkiss, you're such a genius" said with sarcasm, means that Hotchkiss is actually a fool. - Contradiction: Opposition between two conflicting forces or ideas, or a statement that is necessarily false; the statement 'he is brave and he is not brave' is a contradiction
+- Irony: There are three different kinds of irony. - Verbal irony occurs when the opposite of what is said is actually meant (sarcasm is an extreme form of verbal irony). - Situational irony occurs when an event occurs that is the opposite of what was expected by the character and/or reader. - Dramatic irony is when a character says something, but the audience/reader knows more than the character does about other characters or events, so the statement comes across with a double meaning that the audience/reader "gets" and the character doesn't. - Satire: A style of writing that has the goal of mocking or scorning either an individual, an institution or society as a whole.
+Angry and bitter satire is called Juvenalian satire while gentle mockery is called Horatian satire. - Parody: A literary work that imitates the characteristic style of an author or work for comic effect or ridicule; a humorous, satirical or off-beat imitation of a person, event or serious work of literature.
+E.g. "The Simpsons" TV show often parodies classic novels or stories. - Symbol: A symbol has two levels of meaning: a literal level and a figurative level.
+Objects, characters, events and settings can all be symbolic in that they represent something else beyond themselves.
+E.g. the dove is literally a bird, but has become a universal symbol of peace.